 What they want to do is set up sobriety checkpoints.
-These are basically police traffic stops which are not centric to any particular person or a specific suspicion.
+These are basically police traffic stops that are not centric on any particular person or a specific suspicion.
 The locations are randomly chosen.
 However, the constitution demands that an officer must have a probable reason for making such a stop.
-And they must also publicize such checkpoints in advance so that more and more people are aware of it.
+And they must also publicize such checkpoints in advance so that more and more people are aware of them.

-The police generally beef up the DUI patrols on those particular days which tend to be centered on alcohol, such as the Fourth of July, the Memorial Day etc. Now the problem is not because people drink on these days.
+The police generally beef up the DUI patrols on those particular days which tend to be centered on alcohol, such as the Fourth of July, the Memorial Day, etc. Now the problem is not because people drink these days.
 The major concern is what follows this habit.
 Most people drink and drive which leads to serious accidents and injuries, even to the extent of fatal ones.
-If you ask me, a criminal defense lawyer in West Virginia who handles several DUI cases, I would only give you one advice, do not drink and drive.
-Being in the intoxicated condition has a major impact on your judgment, disrupts your physical balance and affects your vision.
+If you ask me, a criminal defense lawyer in West Virginia who handles several DUI cases, I would only give you one piece of advice, do not drink and drive.
+Being in an intoxicated condition has a major impact on your judgment, disrupts your physical balance, and affects your vision.
 Why drink and put so many lives at risk?

 If the roving patrols are not scary enough and don’t make you think of effective plans, then probably sobriety checkpoints will keep you from drunk driving.
 There are many such communities where such announcements have already been made.

 So, for all of you who are currently residing in the Huntington area, you must be extremely cautious.
 There has been an announcement by the West Virginia State Police about a sobriety checkpoint being conducted tonight and in the Third Ave and 20th Street areas on Saturday.